plutov/pliutau.com/content/transitioning-from-eng-to-em.md

 Set clear vision, short and long term goals.

 Most people find it harder to be humble when they're mad, hungry or tired.
-If I focus on managing my emotions it's easier for me to prevent my ego from getting the better of me.
-Ask yourself what you need to stay centered, and make sure to do those things to take care of yourself.
+If I'm focusing on my emotions it's easier to prevent my ego from getting the better result.
+Ask yourself what you need to stay centered and make sure you do those things and take care of yourself.

-If you feel sad, it's maybe better to stay at home for a day and don't spread your mental desease in the office.
+If you feel sad it's maybe better to stay at home for a day and don't spread your mental desease in the office.

 ### Should Engineering Managers code?

 Becoming a manager was a choice.
 It was easy to convince myself that it was necessary (or at least acceptable) to continue writing code.
 But...

 1. You have a new job to master.
-That takes work and time.
+That requires hard work and a lot of time.
 Every minute you spend coding is a minute you could have spent reading, talking to peers, etc. to become a better manager.
 2. The balance of power is no longer the same on your team.
 People will treat you differently, and that's a problem.
 They'll be less critical in code reviews.

 It's important that engineering managers have software engineering background and have the ability to get their hands dirty if required.
-But continuing to write code regularly or writing code during crunch times actually hurts the team in the long run.
+But continuing to write code regularly or write code during crunch times actually hurts the team in the long run.

 ### Conclusion